Gruntruck: History

 They toured the U.S. and Canada with Alice in Chains in fall of 1992, as well as Europe in the winter of 1993 with Pantera, who were supporting Vulgar Display of Power.
-According to Sean Kinney, they were Alice in Chains's most supported band at the time, opening alongside the Screaming Trees for Alice in Chains' Dirt tour.
+According to Sean Kinney, they were Alice in Chains' most supported band at the time, opening alongside the Screaming Trees for Alice in Chains' Dirt tour.

 Tim left the band shortly after their return to Seattle, and was replaced by Alex Sibbald of The Accüsed.

 Shortly thereafter, a video was made for Crazy Love, which garnered generous airplay on MTV and a rare snark-free mention on the show Beavis and Butt-Head, where a stunned Butthead mused, "I must be hallucinating now.
-I can’t believe they’re playing something cool.
+I can't believe they're playing something cool.
 These guys rock!"

 Following a particularly grueling tour of the States, Norman left the band and was replaced by Josh Sinder, also of The Accüsed.

 In 1996, even though the band was at the height of their popularity, they were struggling to make ends meet while fulfilling contractual obligations to Roadrunner Records.
-Major record label PolyGram offered to buy out Gruntruck’s contract for $1 million, but Roadrunner refused.
+Major record label PolyGram offered to buy out Gruntruck's contract for $1 million, but Roadrunner refused.
 Subsequently, on the advice of their attorney, Gruntruck filed for bankruptcy in an attempt to break free of their contract.
 The label sued to block the bankruptcy petition, resulting in a precedent-setting case that has been cited in subsequent cases, written up in legal journals, and eventually inspiring major congressional legislation.
 The court ultimately ruled in Gruntruck's favor, but the litigation would exact a severe financial and emotional toll on the band.
 The lineup of Ben, Tom, Alex and Josh released a three-song EP, Shot, on Betty Records in 1996, with Endino and King producing for a third time.
 The new lineup attempted to recapture the momentum Gruntruck had enjoyed before the lawsuit by stoking a bidding war for the newly available band.
-However, at a showcase in Los Angeles with A&R representatives from nearly all of the major labels in attendance, the music industry was uniformly perplexed by singer Ben’s decision to perform with his back to the audience and the band remained unsigned.
+However, at a showcase in Los Angeles with A&R representatives from nearly all of the major labels in attendance, the music industry was uniformly perplexed by singer Ben's decision to perform with his back to the audience and the band remained unsigned.